Gregg Allman: Final years and death (2012–2017)

-Allman died at his home in Richmond Hill, Georgia, on May 27, 2017, due to complications from liver cancer at the age of 69.
-His funeral took place at Snow's Memorial Chapel in Macon on June 3, and was attended by once-estranged bandmate Dickey Betts, his ex-wife Cher, and former President Carter, among others.
+Allman died in his sleep in his Richmond Hill home on May 27, 2017, due to complications from liver cancer at the age of 69.
+His funeral took place at Snow's Memorial Chapel in Macon on June 3, and was attended by family and associates, including Dickey Betts, Derek Trucks, Cher, and former President Jimmy Carter, among others.
 According to Rolling Stone, the mourners dressed casually in jeans per Allman's request, and "hundreds of fans, many wearing Allman Brothers shirts and listening to the band's music, lined the route along the funeral procession."
 He was buried at Rose Hill Cemetery in Macon, beside his brother Duane, and fellow band member Berry Oakley.

 Before his death, Allman recorded his last album, Southern Blood, with producer Don Was at FAME Studios in Muscle Shoals, Alabama.
 The album was recorded with his then-current backing band.
 The album was released on September 8, 2017, and received critical acclaim.

 In My Cross to Bear, Allman reflected on his life and career: